romulus-focsaneanu/Archlinux/README.md

 press enter

-9. Download the script from github.com, set permission and run it, type in the console:
+9. Download my script from github.com, set permissions and run it; type in the console:

 git clone https://github.com/romulus-focsaneanu/Archlinux.git